Murray Finch-Hatton, 12th Earl of Winchilsea: Personal life

+Pet Lion

+Lord Winchilsea bought a pet lion while he was touring Egypt.
+The lion was fed by his lordship himself and had become very tame.
+He brought the lion home and presented it to the Zoological society and was awarded fellowship.

 Outdoor recreations

 Among Lord Winchilsea's outdoor recreations were bricklaying, glazing and the digging of dykes "in which accomplishment it is said he was not surpassed by any workman in the county".
 In the summer of 1895, he spent nearly all his holidays repairing the roof of Ewerby church.

 Motorist

 He was also a great motoring enthusiast, and played a leading role at the very first London to Brighton Car Run on 14 November 1896, symbolically tearing a red flag in two to start the event, and presiding at the dinner which took place in Brighton at its conclusion.